Introduction and purpose

 - Plans to set up a non-registered subsidiary

-- Potentially serious breaches of statutory or common law duties by the RSL, including equalities and human rights duties, whether or not these have resulted in the submission of a claim or a legal challenge
+- Potentially serious breaches of statutory or common law duties by the RSL, including equalities and human rights duties, regardless of whether these have resulted in the submission of a claim or a legal challenge

 - Any legal proceedings taken against the RSL which may have significant consequences for the RSL in the event of success